iamkirankumaryadav/Library/AI/Natural Language Processing.md

 Stemming | Lemmatization
 :--- | :---
 **Speed** | **Accuracy**
-Simply strip the end of the word to stem | **Converts** the word to its **meaningful** base form.
+Simply strip the end of the word to stem | **Converts** the word to its **meaningful** dictionary form.

 ### **Text Preprocessing:**

-- Transforming raw text data into a format that computers can understand and analyze.
+- Transforming raw text data into a format that computers can understand the meaning and context to analyze.
 - Cleaning and preparing the text: Removing irrelevant information, fixing errors, fixing spelling mistakes, converting to lowercase.
-- Breaking down the text: Tokenization
+- Breaking down the text: Tokenization, etc.
-- Understand the meaning: Stemming, lemmatization, Part-of-Speech tagging
+- Understand the meaning: Stemming, lemmatization, Part-of-Speech tagging, etc.
-- Extracting information: Sentiment analysis, information retrieval
+- Extracting information: Sentiment analysis, information retrieval, etc.

 ### **Noise Removal:**
 - Removing characters or pieces of text that can interfere with text analysis.
 - Remove punctuation, special characters, numbers, formatting, source code, header, etc.